shadden/celmech/docs/secular.rst

 Integration via splitting method
 ********************************
-Before going on, we should discuss the integration method used by :class:`SecularSystemSimulation <celmech.secular.SecularSystemSimulation>` and some of the corresponding options.
+In addition to direct integration of the equations of motion using Runge-Kutta schemes, the :class:`SecularSystemSimulation <celmech.secular.SecularSystemSimulation>` class offers an integration method that uses a second-order "splitting" method to solve Hamilton's equations.
-:class:`SecularSystemSimulation <celmech.secular.SecularSystemSimulation>` relies on a second-order "splitting" method to solve Hamilton's equations.
+This method can be selected using the :code:`method='splitting'` keyword argument when initializing a :class:`SecularSystemSimulation <celmech.secular.SecularSystemSimulation>` object or by setting an object's :attr:`method <celmech.secular.SecularSystemSimulation.method>` attriubte to :code:`'splitting'`.
 (The 'leapfrog' and `Wisdom-Holman <https://ui.adsabs.harvard.edu/abs/1991AJ....102.1528W/abstract>`_ integration methods are examples of splitting methods that may be familiar.)
 Our method relies on representing the Hamiltonian governing the system as the sum of two pieces: